Piscataqua River Bridge: History

+In June 2025, a group of stakeholders—including law enforcement, mental health providers, and officials from New Hampshire and Maine—began to meet regarding suicide prevention for the bridge, such as possibly installing suicide barriers.

+Incidents

 Tragedy struck the site about midway through construction.
 On June 24, 1970, two of the I-beams supporting the staging area on the Kittery side of the span gave way, plunging four workers 75 ft to their deaths and leaving another seven injured.
 A memorial plaque was placed beneath the bridge on the Maine side, visible from Maine Route 103.

-The bridge was officially opened on November 1, 1972, in a ceremony attended by the Governor of New Hampshire, Walter R. Peterson Jr., and the Governor of Maine, Kenneth M. Curtis.